This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A person may see suicide as the only way to escape emotional or physical pain and suffering.
-You can help provide emotional support for him and get the help he needs.
+You can help provide emotional support for him or her and get the help he or she needs.
 Learn to recognize warning signs that the person may be considering suicide.
-Find resources to help prevent him from attempting to take his life.
+Find resources to help prevent him or her from attempting to take his or her life.

 Call 911 if: